Most Orchids bloom once or twice a year and can last up to 120 days; however, seeing a withering Orchid is uncommon.

 Depending on the Orchid species, cold hardy ones (Miltoniopsis and Dendrobium Nobile hybrids) will be better suited to keep outside.

 On the other hand, warm growing Orchids (Vandas and Catasetums) will go inside with proper insulation throughout the winter.

 Here are a few proven ways to prepare your orchids for winter.

-- Shed down the plant significantly before dormancy, including pruning away decayed flowers, stems, and unhealthy roots.
+- Shed down the plant significantly before dormancy, including pruning decayed flowers, stems, and unhealthy roots.

-- Prepare a rack made with wood stakes or plastic to place the Orchids outside.
+- Prepare a rack with wood stakes or plastic to place the Orchids outside.

 - For indoor kept Orchids, create a grow tent with wood sticks and wrapped chicken wire for support.

-- Fill the wire with mulch, pine, and leaves to prepare natural insulation.
+- Fill the wire with mulch, pine, and leaves for natural insulation.

 - If you live in a colder region, consider moving your warmth-loving orchid inside and use an insulation blanket or heating mat to prevent the risk of cold drafts.

-Remember to prune the deadhead flowers in fall and prepare it for winter to witness healthy blossoms again next year.
+Remember to prune the deadhead flowers in the fall and prepare for winter to witness healthy blossoms again next year.